systemli/etherpad-toolkit/README.md

 ### Purge

-The command checks every Pad if the last edited date is older than the defined limit.
-Older Pads will be deleted.
+The command checks every Pad for it’s last edited date.
+If it is older than the defined limit, the pad will be deleted.

 Pads without any changes (revisions) will be deleted.
-Pads without a suffix will be deleted after 30 days of inactivity.
-Pads with the suffix "-temp" will be deleted after 24 hours of inactivity.
-Pads with the suffix "-keep" will be deleted after 365 days of inactivity.
+This can happen when no content was changed in the pad (e.g. a person misspelles a pad).
+Pads will grouped by the pre-defined suffixes.
+Every suffix has a defined expiration time.
+If the pad is older than the defined expiration time, the pad will be deleted.

+Example:

+`etherpad-toolkit purge --expiration "default:720h,temp:24h,keep:8760h"`

+This configuration will group the pads in three clusters: default (expiration: 30 days, suffix is required!), temp (expiration: 24 hours), keep (expiration: 365 days).
+If pads in the clusters older than the given expiration the pads will be deleted.

 ```
 Usage:
   etherpad-toolkit purge [flags]

 Flags:
       --concurrency int     Concurrency for the purge process (default 4)
       --dry-run             Enable dry-run
+      --expiration string   Configuration for pad expiration duration.
+Example: "default:720h,temp:24h,keep:8760h"
   -h, --help                help for purge
 ```